 Mostly episodes come down to "fighting something" with little done to progress a bigger story.
 I found the attempts at comedy unfunny.
 Episode after episode of stuff with nothing appealing.
 Towards end shifts to a "lets wrap this up" stance, with stuff injected to "go out with a bang" and inevitably it becomes a huge mess.

 There's the Holy bomber nuking hell, and the nail-polish hippie girl impregnated by a satanic flaming wolf, among other things.
-As I realize what I just wrote, it's not as awsome as that sounds.
-Actually, if someone wants to go all in on that for a show concept, I'll watch it.
+As I realize what I just wrote, this anime is not as awsome as that sounds.
+Actually, if someone would make a show with that as the central concept, I'd watch it and maybe help fund it.
 Uh, anyway.. new characters become the "true" antagonists, thus sideline existing ones.
-The end highlights another problem I have with Blue Exorcist: it can't keep it's concept of Satin strait.
+The end highlights another problem I have with Blue Exorcist: it can't keep its concept of Satin strait.
 At times Satin is the "Mwahahaha" evil dude you'd expect, at others it's like Satin is some lost spirit.
 These inconsistent motivations made it harder for me to buy into the end story.

 As an anime with action I suppose it's fair, but I never felt invested in the battles, because it was always just another "thing" they fight; action for the sake of action.
 With lacking story and characters, Blue Exorcist simply isn't worth the time investment in my opinion, but isn't terrible.